Taking Part in Our Clinical Trials

 Module Image

 If you are able to participate, some of your own T-cells will be collected from your blood.
-This process is called apheresis or leukapheresis.
+This process is called leukapheresis.
 It will take a few hours at the hospital to collect your cells.
-These T-cells will be used to make your SPEAR T-cells
+These T cells will be used to make your engineered T cells.

 3